-- (a) A biological or adoptive parent of a child; - (b) A foster parent; - (c) A guardian generally authorized to act as the child's parent, or authorized to make educational decisions for the student, but not the state, if the student is a ward of the state; - (d) An individual acting in the place of a biological or adoptive parent including a grandparent, stepparent, or other relative with whom the student lives, or an individual who is legally responsible for the student's welfare; or - (e) A surrogate parent who has been appointed in accordance with WAC 392-172A-05130. - (2)(a) Except as provided in (b) of this subsection, if the biological or adoptive parent is attempting to act as the parent under this chapter, and when more than one party meets the qualifications to act as a parent, the biological or adoptive parent must be presumed to be the parent unless he or she does not have legal authority to make educational decisions for the student.
+- (a) A biological or adoptive parent of a child; - (b) A foster parent; - (c) A guardian generally authorized to act as the child's parent, or authorized to make educational decisions for the student, but not the state, if the student is a ward of the state: - (d) An individual acting in the place of a biological or adoptive parent including a grandparent, stepparent, or other relative with whom the student lives, or an individual who is legally responsible for the student's welfare; or

-- (b) If a judicial decree or order identifies a specific person or persons under subsection (1)(a) through (d) of this section to act as the "parent" of a child or to make educational decisions on behalf of a child, then that person or persons shall be determined to be the "parent" for purposes of this section. - (3) The use of the term, "parent," includes adult students whose rights have transferred to them pursuant to WAC 392-172A-05135. - WAC 392-172A-01130 Parent training and information center.
-Parent training and information center means a center assisted under sections 671 or 672 of the act. - WAC 392-172A-01135 Part-time enrollment.
-Part-time enrollment means a student eligible for special education who is home schooled or attends private school, and whose parent chooses to enroll the student in his or her resident school district for special education or related services pursuant to RCW 28A.150.350 and chapter 392-134 WAC. - WAC 392-172A-01140 Personally identifiable.
-Personally identifiable means information that contains: - (1) The name of the student, the student's parent, or other family member; - (2) The address of the student; - (3) A personal identifier, such as the student's Social Security number or student number; or - (4) A list of personal characteristics or other information that would make it possible to identify the student with reasonable certainty. - WAC 392-172A-01145 Private school.
-Private school means a nonpublic school or school district conducting a program consisting of kindergarten and at least grade one, or a program of any combination of grades one through twelve and meeting minimum state board private school approval standards as outlined in chapter 180-90 WAC.
+- (e) A surrogate parent who has been appointed in accordance with WAC 392-172A-05130. - (2)(a) Except as provided in (b) of this subsection, if the biological or adoptive parent is attempting to act as the parent under this chapter, and when more than one party meets the qualifications to act as a parent, the biological or adoptive parent must be presumed to be the parent unless he or she does not have legal authority to make educational decisions for the student. - (b) If a judicial decree or order identifies a specific person or persons under subsection (1)(a) through (d) of this section to act as the "parent" of a child or to make educational decisions on behalf of a child, then that person or persons shall be determined to be the "parent" for purposes of this section. - (3) The use of the term, "parent," includes adult students whose rights have transferred to them pursuant to WAC 392-172A-05135.

+WAC 392-172A-01130 Parent training and information center.
+Parent training and information center means a center assisted under sections 671 or 672 of the act.

+WAC 392-172A-01135 Part-time enrollment.
+Part-time enrollment means a student eligible for special education who is home schooled or attends private school, and whose parent chooses to enroll the student in his or her resident school district for special education or related services pursuant to RCW 28A.150.350 and chapter 392-134 WAC.

+WAC 392-172A-01140 Personally identifiable.
+Personally identifiable means information that contains:

+- (1) The name of the student, the student's parent, or other family member; - (2) The address of the student; - (3) A personal identifier, such as the student's Social Security number or student number; or - (4) A list of personal characteristics or other information that would make it possible to identify the student with reasonable certainty.

+WAC 392-172A-01142 Positive behavioral interventions.
+Positive behavioral interventions are strategies and instruction that can be implemented in a systematic manner in order to provide alternatives to challenging behaviors, reinforce desired behaviors, and reduce or eliminate the frequency and severity of challenging behaviors.
+Positive behavioral interventions include the consideration of environmental factors that may trigger challenging behaviors and teaching a student the skills to manage his or her own behavior.

+WAC 392-172A-01145 Private school.
+Private school means a nonpublic school or nonpublic school district conducting a program consisting of kindergarten and at least grade one, or a program of any combination of grades one through twelve and meeting:

+- (1) Minimum state board private school approval standards as outlined in chapter 180-90 WAC; and - (2) The definition of elementary and secondary schools in WAC 392-172A-01060.

 WAC 392-172A-01150 Public agency.
-Public agency includes school districts, ESDs, state operated programs identified in WAC 392-172A-02000 and any other political subdivisions of the state that are responsible for providing special education or related services or both to students eligible for special education.
+Public agency includes school districts, educational service agencies, charter schools, state operated programs identified in WAC 392-172A-

+02000 and any other political subdivisions of the state that are responsible for providing special education or related services or both to students eligible for special education.